Is Edinburgh well known for gin?

 Unsurprisingly, at that time, a number, perhaps only seven or eight, licensed Edinburgh gin distilleries alongside a multitude (possibly as many as 400) of unlicensed stills were operating.

-The first purpose build gin distillery in Edinburgh was probably the Lochrin Distillery built by ames Haig in 1780.
+The first purpose build gin distillery in Edinburgh was probably the Lochrin Distillery built by James Haig in 1780.
 Historic Environment Scotland (Canmore) notes that the distillery shows on the John Ainslie map of 1804.

 During the 19th century, production reached its peak.
-In 1826 Robert Stein, a member of a famous Edinburgh gin-making family invented the column still that would improve gin production.
+In 1826 Robert Stein, a member of a famous Edinburgh gin-making family invented the column still that would improve production.

 Coffey was a fascinating character.
 The Dictionary of Irish Biography says more about him.